 The Orange color shows that this rule is not yet active.

-To Update the Export Rule
+To Update the Import Rule

 1. To update the rule, double click on the new rule, detail of selected rule will appear on right side of the screen as shown below.